Student IT Services FAQ

 - Go to one of the print release stations in the open access lab

-- At the print release station, log in with your Network Access Account
+- At the print release station, log in with your Student IT Account

 - You will see your print jobs listed and your print account balance (this will be displayed in the top right hand corner of the screen)